rahulmutt/eta-servant-example/README.md

 # Instructions

+1. Install the dependencies and run.

 ```
 etlas install --dependencies-only
 etlas run
 ```

-3. Go to `http://localhost:9000` and see the generated docs on how to play with the API.
+2. Go to `http://localhost:9000` and see the generated docs on how to play with the API.

-4. Read the [Servant Tutorial](http://haskell-servant.readthedocs.io/en/stable/) and modify this example to your heart's content!
+3. Read the [Servant Tutorial](http://haskell-servant.readthedocs.io/en/stable/) and modify this example to your heart's content!